Tony Armstrong: Media career

 In March 2020, Armstrong began hosting the show Yokayi Footy, a collaboration between NITV and the AFL.
+He also appeared on The Marngrook Footy Show as well as becoming a regular panellist on The Colour of Your Jumper.

-In June 2020, Armstrong joined ABC as a producer and presenter of sports news on ABC Radio and Television presenting sport on ABC News, commentating for Grandstand AFL on ABC Sport and hosting the summer series of Offsiders.
+In June 2020, Armstrong joined the ABC as a producer and presenter of sports news on ABC Radio, and co-hosting ABC Melbourne breakfast radio with Sammy J. He also appeared on Television, presenting sport on ABC News, commentating for Grandstand AFL on ABC Sport, and hosting the summer series of Offsiders.

-In March 2021, ABC announced that Armstrong would fill in for Paul Kennedy on ABC TV's News Breakfast presenting sport from Tuesday to Friday for 3 months whilst Kennedy works on ABC's 7.30.
+In March 2021, Armstrong began filling in for Paul Kennedy on ABC Television's News Breakfast, presenting sport from Tuesday to Friday for three months while Kennedy worked on 7.30.
 Catherine Murphy presented sport on Monday.
-In July 2021, Armstrong was appointed as sport presenter on News Breakfast replacing Kennedy.
+In July 2021, Armstrong took over as the full-time sport presenter on News Breakfast, replacing Kennedy.

-In November 2021, ABC announced that Armstrong would host A Dog’s World on ABC TV, a three-part series that seeks to understand our ever-evolving relationship with dogs.
+In November 2021, the ABC announced that Armstrong would host A Dog's World on ABC TV, a three-part series that seeks to understand humans' relationships with dogs.